johnnymillergh/macos-to-windows-key-mappings/README.md

 - Windows Terminal keyboard shortcuts.
 - And much more Windows apps to be supported.

-This repository is based on former gist [`johnnymillergh/macOS Keyboard to Windows Key Mappings.ahk`](https://gist.github.com/johnnymillergh/7df327476e1953e233827d88c823bfc8).
+This repository is based on the former gist [`johnnymillergh/macOS Keyboard to Windows Key Mappings.ahk`](https://gist.github.com/johnnymillergh/7df327476e1953e233827d88c823bfc8).

 ## Usage